Randomized Trial of Transfusion Strategies in Patients With Myocardial Infarction and Anemia - REALITY

 - Total 30-day hospital costs: €11,051 vs. €12,572 (p = 0.1)

-The results of this trial indicate that a restrictive PRBC transfusion strategy (transfusion for Hgb ≤8 g/dl, goal 8-10 g/dl) is noninferior to a more liberal strategy (transfusion for Hgb ≤10 g/dl, goal Hgb >11 g/dl).
+The results of this trial indicate that a restrictive PRBC transfusion strategy (transfusion for Hgb ≤8 g/dl, goal 8-10 g/dl) is noninferior to a more liberal strategy (transfusion for Hgb ≤10 g/dl, goal Hgb >11 g/dl) at 30 days.
 In addition, infections and acute lung injury were higher with a more liberal strategy.
 Total blood utilization and costs were both lower with the restrictive strategy; this strategy was considered cost-dominant.
+On 1-year follow-up, the curves appear to cross around 5 months, such that a restrictive strategy is no longer noninferior to a more liberal strategy, and may even be associated with higher adverse event rates.

 This is an important trial, and argues against the 10/30 rule that was once commonly practiced post-ACS.
+One-year data suggest that the jury may still be out on this topic though.
 One minor point is that transfusions are frequently administered for Hgb ≤7 in clinical practice in the United States; the threshold studied in this trial was slightly higher (8 g/dl), possibly due to lack of equipoise for Hgb levels ≤7 g/dl.
 Similar results in favor of a restrictive strategy have been noted for post-cardiac and noncardiac surgery patients.
+Data from other ongoing trials are awaited.

 Presented by Dr. Philippe Gabriel Steg at the European Society of Cardiology Virtual Congress, September 1, 2020.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina

-Keywords: ESC Congress, ESC20, Acute Coronary Syndrome, Acute Lung Injury, Anemia, Blood Cells, Blood Transfusion, Coronary Angiography, Erythrocyte Transfusion, Hemoglobins, Hospital Costs, Length of Stay, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, ST Elevation Myocardial Infarction, Patient Discharge, Percutaneous Coronary Intervention, Stroke, Troponin
+Keywords: ACC Annual Scientific Session, ACC21, ESC Congress, ESC20, Acute Coronary Syndrome, Acute Lung Injury, Anemia, Blood Cells, Blood Transfusion, Coronary Angiography, Erythrocyte Transfusion, Hemoglobins, Hospital Costs, Length of Stay, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, ST Elevation Myocardial Infarction, Patient Discharge, Percutaneous Coronary Intervention, Stroke, Troponin

 < Back to Listings